 - Meat substitutes such as soy, tofu, etc.

 - Processed and packaged foods

 2. Reintroduction Phase

 If the elimination phase results in significant improvement of symptoms, the reintroduction phase is initiated.
 Here, you try out one food at a time and note how you feel.
-If the food increases discomfort, you eliminate it altogether from your diet.
+Foods that are high in nutrition and have lower chances of causing inflammation are preferred.
+If reintroduction of a particular food increases discomfort, you eliminate it altogether from your diet.
 If not, you can continue having this food as a part of your diet.

 It is very important to consult a healthcare professional before starting an AIP diet to avoid any serious side effects.

 Foods You Can Try If You Have Certain Autoimmune Disorders